ELECTRONICS (ELTN)

 Applications of trigonometry, number systems and Boolean algebra in electronics.
 Right angle trigonometry, identities, vector algebra, imaginary operator, impedance, logarithms, solution of exponential equations and use of a scientific calculator.
 Number systems and theorems of Boolean algebra.
 Total of 54 hours lecture.

-Introduction to Electronic Hardware and Printed Circuit Board (PCB) design and manufacturing.
+Electronic Hardware and Printed Circuit Board (PCB) design and manufacturing.
 Design and fabrication of PCB's with CAD software.
 Soldering techniques.
+Group system design.
 Group system design.
 Total of 36 hours lecture and 54 hours laboratory.

 Introduction to digital circuits including gates, memory circuits, microcontrollers, structured programming concepts and computer numbering systems.
 Programming microcontrollers and interfacing requirements, A/D and D/A conversion, sensors, user interfaces.
 Writing and debugging microcontroller programs.
 Laboratory experiments in the application of embedded microcontrollers and interfacing with digital and analog systems.
 Total of 36 hours lecture and 54 hours laboratory.